 Print Your Bankruptcy Forms

-Three of the five bankruptcy court locations accept the papers necessary for filing bankruptcy in Wisconsin: Madison, Eau Claire, and Milwaukee.
-Before you head out, make sure you have everything you need, including a picture ID, and all the forms that have to be filed.
-You will be entering a federal courthouse, so dress appropriately, and leave anything the U.S. Marshals might view as a weapon outside.
+Before you head out, make sure you have everything you need, including a picture ID and all the forms that have to be filed.
+You’ll be entering a federal courthouse, so you’ll need to go through security.
 Once you get past security, make your way to the clerk's office.
-These are the folks that will actually take your forms and make sure that you have everything needed for a Chapter 7 bankruptcy in Wisconsin.
-If you can, avoid going during the lunch hour, as that is when most people head to the clerk's office and the line tends to be the longest.
-You will not see a judge during this visit to the courthouse.
-Once you are done at the clerk's office, and they have given you your bankruptcy case number, you will be free to head home.
-If any debt collectors contact you there, just give them your bankruptcy case number to let them know that Wisconsin bankruptcy laws forbid them from contacting you again.
+These are the folks who take your forms and make sure that you have everything together.
+You will not see a judge during this visit.
+Once you’re done at the clerk's office and they’ve given you your bankruptcy case number, you’ll be free to head home.

 Mail Documents to Your Trustee